Truust provides a powerful API and other tools you need to accept payments, as well as pay sellers and service providers.

 3. Seller receives seller_link, accepts the order and completes the Payout

 After the payment is done, you should notify the seller about the payment status.
-The seller must navigate to the seller_link provided by us, accept the order and fill the bank account information where the money will be deposited.
+The seller must navigate to theseller_link provided by us, accept the order and fill the bank account information where the money will be deposited.
 Once the seller fills in that information, he is redirected to the URL that you set on Step 1.

 Again, if you prefer to complete this process totally on your side, you must create the associated payout to this order and accept the order with our API.
 The available payout types are:

-• ACCOUNT - Sends the money to the bank account specified at the bankaccount_id API parameter
+ACCOUNT- Sends the money to the bank account specified at thebankaccount_idAPI parameterWALLET- Sends the money to the wallet specified at thewallet_idAPI parameter

 4. The order is validated.

 At this moment, the money will be held and waiting for release.
 This action is not automatic and you are responsible to trigger the validation, depending on your business rules.
 Use our API to complete this action or use our Dashboard Order Actions.
+The status at this moment shall bePENDING_RELEASE.

 5. The order is released.

-If you choose to perform a WALLET payout, the funds will be available almost instantly.
+Once we received the validation to release the order, we begin the process to complete the payout.
+Depending on your payout type the time expected to the funds to be available will vary.
+If you choose to perform aWALLET payout, the funds will be available almost instantly.
 If you choose to perform an ACCOUNT payout, expect the money to be available on the specified bank account in between 24-72h.

 Order Status

-About order status You don't need to worry too much about this list.
+About order status: You don’t need to worry too much about this list.
 In our Dashboard, our order list follows a color-scheme, where you can easily identify each status.

 Split Payments

 Our tool features seamless payment collection, disbursement, and management.
 It helps you reduce your operational costs with our automated split payments.
-All while tracking the flow of funds from a customer to a recipient, fully recording all transactions.
+All while tracking the flow of funds from a customer to a recipient, fully recording all transactions.Default Split Payments

-Truust will use your account default's payment method (Card or Bankwire) for the order's payin and bank account for the order's payout.
+Truust will use your account default’s payment method (Card or Bankwire) for the order’spayin and bank account for the order’s payout.

 Using this default configuration, the standard relationship between customers, orders, pay ins and payouts will result in something like:

-• Amount: This value will correspond to the total amount to be sent to the seller.
+- Amount: This value will correspond to the total amount to be sent to the seller.

-• Account Fees: This value will correspond to the total amount transferred to your account's wallet corresponding to this order.
-Use fee_amount = 0 to disable the fees on any specific order and override your default fees.
+- Account Fees: This value will correspond to the total amount transferred to your account’s wallet corresponding to this order.
+Use

 Multiple Split

 To use multiple split payments, our system provides a set of wallet payments flows that you will have to combine to accomplish multiple splits.
+Check the use cases section to get more information about how multiple splits work.Wallet Payments

+Using our standard order life-cycle and our available payin and payout types we offer a variety of money flows to cover almost every need.
 This kind of complex movement is only available through our API and it requires you to follow our guidelines to complete the desired output.
-Please, read carefully the following descriptions in orders to understand the full cycle.
+Please, read carefully the following descriptions in orders to understand the full cycle.Payin to Wallet

-This movement will transfer the funds from the buyer's card or bank account to the seller's wallet.
+This movement will transfer the funds from the buyer’s card or bank account to the seller’s wallet.
+Using our API we will require you to create the following objects and relationships:

-• Customer: You will use the Customer ID for both users and the seller's Wallet ID
+- Customer: You will use the Customer ID for both users and the seller’s Wallet ID

-• Payout: Create a payout using the type WALLET and use the seller's Wallet ID
+REDSYS_V2,CECABANKorBANKWIREtype - Payout: Create a payout using the type

 Payin from Wallet